Does Pet Insurance Cover X-Rays?

 Your Financial Situation

-According to a study by Preventive Vet, X-rays for pets usually cost about $150 to $250, depending on the complexity and location.
-Emergency X-rays often cost more than routine imaging, plus you may need multiple views or follow-up films, so consider plans that cover both accident and illness scenarios.
+According to Preventive Vet, pet X-rays usually cost between $150 and $250, depending on the type and location.
+Emergency X-rays often cost more and some cases require multiple images or follow-ups.

 Will Pet Insurance Cover X-Rays: Bottom Line

 X-ray coverage is standard with accident-only and accident and illness policies from providers like AKC, Nationwide and Pets Best, protecting you from diagnostic imaging costs that can reach hundreds of dollars.
 While most insurers won't cover pre-existing conditions, new injuries and illnesses qualify for reimbursement.
-Choose your coverage level based on your pet's age, breed and lifestyle, along with your financial situation.
+Choose the best pet insurance with X-ray coverage based on your pet's age, breed and lifestyle, along with your financial situation.

 Are X-Rays Covered by Pet Insurance: FAQ